15Mark/TOKEN-solid-/README.md

-# GAMMA TOKENS
+# GAMMA TOKEN

-This Solidity program used for
+This Solidity program is a "GAMMA TOKENS" program that demonstrates the basic syntax and functionality of the Solidity programming language.

 ## Description